tannerdsilva/TToolkit/README.md

 # TToolkit

-A library of convenience functions that use when developing applications in Swift on Linux.
+*tl;dr*: A library of low-level functions for developing *very* fast backend automations in Swift.

 Import this into your Swift package with the following dependency declaration

-`.package(url: "https://github.com/tannerdsilva/TToolkit.git", .branch("master"))`
+`.package(url: "https://github.com/tannerdsilva/TToolkit.git", .branch("swiftslash"))`

 # What does TToolkit do?